surgieboi/backendless-ecommerce-platform/README.md

 Only 1 action type should be used on an element at a given time.

+While BEP is loading, `dola-bep-loading` is added as a class to actionable HTML elements.
+This can be leveraged to implement styles and other behavior for the loading state.

 ### JavaScript SDK

 Here's a basic example: